whitneyburton/portfolios/students/1606-front/brett-hevia/20160805-brett_hevia-m1.md

 JS: 2.5
 Workflow: 3

 From Andy Young: Working with Brett was great.
 He listened intently to my ideas and showed patience while I explored different ways to build our project.
 This turned out to be critical to our success.
-On a few occasions I had adopted a poor strategy that would not have worked, yet Brett was patient and graceful in guiding our efforts so that we ​_could_​ make progress.
+On a few occasions I had adopted a poor strategy that would not have worked, yet Brett was patient and graceful in guiding our efforts so that we ​could make progress.
 A word on determination..
 Brett’s energy is electrifying!
 When Brett sets his mind to complete something, it gets done!
 It was great to see him in the flow, and often inspired me to push a little harder.
 What I learned from Brett (among many things) is that when I think I’m done, I can still go much further!

 #### Game Time